 Appeals are administered by the Diocesan Board of Education.
 For further information see the Admissions & Appeals – Leicester Diocesan Board of Education (leicesterdbe.org) Attached is also a list of dates the Appeals Service works to.

 To apply for a midterm transfer you will need to apply via the schools Local Authority.
 Please go directly to the application form using this link https://www.leicestershire.gov.uk/education-and-children/schools-colleges-and-academies/school-admissions/apply-to-move-school.
 Our contact for admissions at our school is Tracey McManus and you can reach her on 01858 464 112 or by emailing her on firstname.lastname@example.org and she will be able to help you with any queries.
 We participate in full with the Local Authorities co-ordinated scheme.
 The School Admissions Code states all admitting authorities must aim to have a decision to parents in 10 school days, and it is mandatory the decision is with a parent in 15 school days.

 If at any stage you need to talk to someone about the admission process, you can contact school or the Schools Admissions Section on 0116 305 6684 or email email@example.com

-For more information about school admissions, please go to Leicestershire County Council website.
+For more information about school admissions, please go to the Leicestershire County Council's website.

 Every effort is made to ensure that the transfer between settings is as smooth as possible.
 Children leave to continue their education at secondary school at the age of eleven.
 The majority of our pupils transfer locally to Welland Park Academy (11 to 16) and Robert Smyth Academy (11 to 19).
 All children have opportunities to visit their secondary school and meet the staff before transfer.